 The oxygen piping downstream of the BAHX is not typically designed for cryogenic service.
 If either the condensing stream (typically air) to the vaporizer is accidentally stopped or the design product withdrawal rate is exceeded, an excessive heat load is placed on the BAHX.
 It is possible for cryogenic fluids to enter the downstream piping that can embrittle and ultimately fracture these systems.
-Therefore, depending on the nature of the flow and use pattern, several types of safeguards should be implemented including but not limited to low temperature shut-off devices, flow controls, trim heaters, and orifice plates.
-AIGA 027/06 , Cryogenic Vaporiza- tion Systems-Prevention of Brittle Fracture of Equipment and Piping (CGA P-56, EIGA Doc 133/05), provides specific guidelines for system design and operation to prevent low temperature embrittlement [48].
-The principles of

-AIGA 027/06 may be used to design a low temperature protection system (LTPS) for this service.
+Therefore, depending on the nature of the flow and use pattern, several types of safeguards should be implemented (including but not limited to low temperature shut-off devices, flow controls, trim heaters, and orifice plates).
+AIGA 027, Cryogenic Vaporization Systems-Prevention of Brittle Fracture of Equipment and Piping, provides specific guidelines for system design and operation to prevent low temperature embrittlement [48].
+The principles of AIGA 027 may be used to design a low temperature protection system (LTPS) for this service.
 The BAHX may be considered a continuous supply, utility driven, high thermal ballast device.

 Two separate hazards are involved with embrittlement of a pipe.
 At the actual time of embrittlement rupture, pressure energy is released.
 The actual pressure energy can create a blast wave that can be a hazard, along with any projectiles such as portions of the pipe or gravel.
 While embrittlement can occur anywhere in the line where the materials of construction are not adequate for cryogenic service, experience has shown that a fracture most likely occurs at high stress points (e.g., elbows or welds).
-The second hazard associated with any embrittlement fracture is the release of oxygen to the environment, which is dealt with in AIGA 056/08 CGA P-12, Safe Handling of Cryogenic Liquids; and CGA P-39, Oxygen-Rich Atmospheres [2, 49, 50].
+The second hazard associated with any embrittlement fracture is the release of oxygen to the environment, which is dealt with in AIGA 056, Safe Practices Guide for Cryogenic Air Separation Plants, CGA P-12, Safe Handling of Cryogenic Liquids; and CGA P-39, Oxygen-Rich Atmospheres [2, 49, 50].